-I’m always looking for meals that not only taste amazing and are packed with flavor, but finding low carb options – especially this time of year – is always a huge bonus when I’m really trying to watch what I eat.
+I'm always looking for meals that not only taste amazing and are packed with flavor, but finding better recipes that make me feel good - especially this time of year - is always a huge bonus when I'm really trying to watch what I eat.

 - whole bell peppers